bei1994/Recurrent-Attention-Model/README.md

 ## Run the code

 Clone [Recurrent-Attention-Model](https://github.com/bei1994/Recurrent-Attention-Model) from Github into your local machine.
-Running the following commands:
+Running the following commands for example:

-### For training
+### Training Center MNIST

 ```
 cd lib/model/
 python3 ram.py --train=True --center=True
 ```

-### For testing
+### Testing Center MNIST

 ```
 cd lib/model/
 python3 ram.py --test=True --center=True --load=SAVER.GLOBAL_STEP(DEFAULT = 100)
 ```

 There are 3 supported model parameters configurations: 'center', 'translated' and 'custom'.
-You can set different hyperparameters to train your model using the same syntax in terminal.
-And you can also test your trained models.
+You can use 'custom' config to customize hyperparameters using the same syntax in terminal.
 Details of hyperparameters can be found [here](lib/model/ram.py).

 ## Results